iotaledger/integration-services/documentation/docs/welcome.md

 This documentation has nine sections.

 1. [Getting started](getting_started/overview.md): All the resources you need to get started.
-2. **Services**: An introduction to the main concepts, use cases and API definitions for the [Audit Trail Gateway](services/audit-trail-gateway/introduction.md) and [Self-Sovereign Identity(SSI) Bridge](services/SSI-bridge/introduction.md).
+2. **Explanations**: An introduction to the main concepts, use cases and API definitions for the [Audit Trail Gateway](explanations/services/audit-trail-gateway/introduction.md) and [Self-Sovereign Identity(SSI) Bridge](explanations/services/SSI-bridge/introduction.md).
+3. **How-Tos**: How-to guides covering the following topics:
-3. [Examples](examples/node/introduction): Examples on creating and managing decentralized identities, verifiable credentials, and channels.
+   1. [Integration Services SDK](how_tos/integration-services-sdk/introduction.mdx): How-to guides on creating and managing decentralized identities, verifiable credentials, and channels using the Integration Services SDK.
-4. [Basics](basics/identity): Relevant links to guide you in learning the basics about [Identity](https://wiki.iota.org/identity.rs/introduction) and [Streams](https://wiki.iota.org/streams/welcome).
+   2. [Integration Services CLI](how_tos/is-cli/introduction.md):  How-to guides on creating and managing decentralized identities using the Integration Services Command Line Interface.
+   3. [Authentication](how_tos/authentication/authenticate_your_identity.mdx): How-to guide to authiticate your identity using Java, Node.js or the Integration Services SDK.
-5. [SSI Bridge API Reference](ssi_bridge_api_reference.md) and [Audit Trail API Reference](audit_trail_gw_api_reference.md): Detailed specification of all endpoints.
+4. **References**: Detailed specification of all endpoints for the [Self Sovereign Identity(SSI) Bridge API Reference](references/ssi_bridge_api_reference.md) and [Audit Trail API Reference](references/audit_trail_gw_api_reference.md).
-6. [Troubleshooting](troubleshooting.md): Instructions on how to resolve any issues you may encounter while using the services.
+5. [Troubleshooting](troubleshooting.md): Instructions on how to resolve any issues you may encounter while using the services.
-7. [FAQ](faq): Answers to the most common doubts.
+6. [FAQ](faq): Answers to the most common doubts.
-8. [Contribute](contribute): Find ways to help the project.
+7. [Contribute](contribute): Find ways to help the project.
-9. [Contact](contact): Get in touch with the Integration Services team.
+8. [Contact](contact.md): Get in touch with the Integration Services team.

 ## Join the Discussion